Academic Requirements & Degree Auditing

-Academic requirements are described in the Georgetown Law Student Handbook of Academic Policies and can be found at the following links below:
+Academic requirements for the JD Program and LL.M.
+Programs are described in the Georgetown Law Student Handbook of Academic Policies.

 J.D.
 Degree Requirements

 In order to earn a J.D. degree, a student must successfully complete the following academic requirements:

 The required first-year program1,2: